tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 Note that there is a tradeoff for the number of units / embedding dimension of the final dense layer:

 - On the one hand, the higher the embedding dimension and the more information the model will be able to encode
-- On the other hand, if we choose an embedding space of high dimensions, the L2 distance between two points will tend to increase as the number of dimensions increases.
+- On the other hand, if we choose an embedding space with a very high dimension, the L2 distance ratio between the nearest and farthest points approaches 1, *i.e.* the points essentially become uniformly distant from each other.
 This phenomenon is known as the "curse of dimensionality."

 It is hard to assess which value of `embedding_dim` provides the best performance for our model.
 Therefore, we will perform a Hyperparameter Tuning in [Section 5](#5.
 Hyperparameter Tuning (HPT)) to pick its optimal value.